IBM/kubernetes-networking/README.md

 Note that a NodePort service also distributes TCP connections to the pods.
 It does not require a pod to be running on the node which you address.
 If there is a pod running on the node which you address, it is not always the case that a connection will be routed to that pod if there are pods on other nodes as well.
+The connection might be routed to one of those other pods.

 The NodePort service typically would be used only in the following cases:
 * in cloud environments which don't support a LoadBalancer service (such as in a trial account on IBM Cloud or in a local environmment such as `minikube`);
-* in development environments where you don't need or want to pay the cost of the LoadBalancer service.
+* in development environments where you don't need a LoadBalancer service.

 ## Ingress

-Kubernetes LoadBalancer services are primitive.
-They do not provide the functional capabilities typically associated with a public-facing application load balancer such as SSL termination and client authentication.
+A Kubernetes LoadBalancer service is a TCP layer (layer 4) load balancer.
-For these features you need to use an Ingress resource instead of a LoadBalancer service.
+If you want the features of an application layer (layer 7) load balancer, you need to use an Ingress resource instead of a LoadBalancer service.
 Let's change the guestbook application for using a LoadBalancer service to using an Ingress resource.
 First let's delete the existing guestbook service.